Kyabasuka Gakuen

 Kyabasuka Gakuen (キャバすか学園) is a 2016 Japanese television drama series starring Sakura Miyawaki and Jurina Matsui.
-It is the sequel to Majisuka Gakuen 5, set in an alternate timeline where the events of that season never happened but the Majisuka All-Girls High School goes bankrupt.
-In order to save their school from shutting down, the girls decide to open and work at a hostess bar called "Aquarium" (水族館, Suizokukan).
+It is set after the events of Majisuka Gakuen 4, but Salt actually graduates (rather than not graduate), meaning the events of Majisuka Gakuen 5 (a season where mostly every major yankee student character, including Salt, was killed off in a war between the yankees and yakuza) have never happened.
+In order to save Majisuka All-Girls High School from shutting down as it had gone bankrupt, the girls decide to open and work at a hostess bar called "Aquarium" (水族館, Suizokukan).
 It started airing on October 29, 2016 on Nippon Television and concluded on January 14, 2017.